xun19/easy-ring/README.md

 ## github
 https://github.com/xun19/easy-ring

-If you think this component has brought you help, welcome to give a Star and provide valuable advice ~ 😊
+If you think this component has brought you help, welcome to star and provide valuable advice ~ 😊